UnlyEd/next-right-now/README.md

 > i.e: We don't want to enable the same level of debugging in production environment.
 > For instance, Locize is configured to be in `debug` mode only in non-production stages.

 ---

-# Deploying on Zeit (manually)

-For each customer instance, we create a different Zeit project.

-A project is itself composed of multiple staging deployments (called "previews" on Zeit) and one production deployment.

-_**N.B**: If you want to learn more about what happens (on the technical level) when pushing a commit to the repository, read the [CI/CD section](#continuous-integration--continuous-deployment-cicd)_

-## Staging deployments

-Using Zeit Now, **we have access to many staging "deployments"**.

-By default, there is one custom domain per Git Branch, but also one per commit.
-It is also possible to create a custom domain manually from the CLI, for any deployment.

-- `yarn deploy` - Deploy the customer1 app (shortcut)
-- `yarn deploy:customer1` - Deploy the customer1 app
-- `yarn deploy:customer2` - Deploy the customer2 app
-- `yarn deploy:all` - Deploy all apps

-## Production deployment

-While there can be multiple staging deployments, **there is only one production deployment (per project)**

-- `yarn deploy:customer1:production` - Deploy the customer1 app to [https://zeit.co/unly/nrn-customer1](https://zeit.co/unly/nrn-customer1)
-- `yarn deploy:customer2:production` - Deploy the customer2 app to [https://zeit.co/unly/nrn-customer2](https://zeit.co/unly/nrn-customer2)
-- `yarn deploy:all:production` - Deploy all apps

-> N.B: Those commands use the `now` command with the `--prod` argument behind the wheel.
-> N.B: Those commands are used by our CI server.

----

-# Testing

-## CI tests Workflow

-Zeit will automatically run the tests before deploying, as configured in the `yarn build` command.

-> If any test fail, the deployment will be aborted.
-This ensures that any code that doesn't pass the tests never get deployed online.

-Once a deployment has been deployed on Zeit, **Github Actions** will run our **E2E tests**, to make sure that the app behaves as expected.
-This can also be considered as an integration tests suite.

-## Running tests manually (locally)
-You can run interactive tests using Jest with `yarn test` script.

-## Running E2E tests manually (locally)
-You can run interactive E2E tests using Cypress with `yarn e2e:open` script.

-You can also run them non-interactively using `yarn e2e:run` script.

-> You may need to run `yarn e2e:install` script first

----